 As people become more concerned about the environment and climate change, electric cars are growing in popularity.
-There are now almost 750,000 electric cars on the road in the UK .
+There are now over 750,000 electric cars on the road in the UK .

 Electric cars are far more eco-friendly than traditional vehicles, while still competing on performance and economy.
 But many people are still concerned about the drawbacks of electric cars, which may slow or stall a more widespread adoption of EVs.